 The NIE (“Número de Identificación de Extranjeros“) is the Foreigner’s Identity Number that the Spanish Police grants to foreigners in Spain.

-This number has different purposes, but it is mostly a tax or fiscal number, that you will need for buying a property or a vehicle, paying taxes and, in general, to identify yourself before the Spanish authorities and public bodies: Tax Office, Town Hall, Traffic Department, Land Registry, etc.
+This number has different purposes, but it is mostly a tax or fiscal number, that you will need for buying or inheriting a property or a vehicle, paying taxes and, in general, to identify yourself before the Spanish authorities and public bodies: Tax Office, Town Hall, Traffic Department, Land Registry, etc.

 Our fees for applying for 1 NIE are 250,00 + IVA (302,50 Euros).
 In case of a couple, and as long as we can apply for both of them at the same time, our fees would be 350,00+ IVA in total (423,50)